emptylab/files/task_notes/task_1.md

 $ docker commit hungry_lalande gocd/docker-gocd-agent-with-docker
 ```

-## Step 8: Build the mylocalfarm/Dockerfile from GoCD in Digital Ocean
+## Step 8: Build the mylocalfarm/Dockerfile from GoCD in Digital Ocean.
+Done.

 This mostly worked, but the GoCD server would crash.
 It might be related to resource constraints.
 So, we have constrained the containers like this: